charlesbreton/charlesbreton.github.io/README.md

 # Building this website

-This is the repository for my website.
-The code is mostly based on the [Jekyll Now](http://www.jekyllnow.com/) theme.
+This repository contains the code and most of the content for my website.
+The theme is a modified version of the [Jekyll Now](http://www.jekyllnow.com/) theme.